Prep Kitchen alternative

 People who've been on meal kits long enough to have their favourites nailed.
 They don't need new ideas — they need a cheaper way to shop for the meals they already make.

 After months with a meal kit, you have your go-to recipes nailed.
-Save them once, build your weekly list in under a minute, and put the £25+ weekly saving towards something else.
+Save them once, build your weekly list in under a minute, and see whether the supermarket version works better for your budget.

 Some people like picking their own fruit and veg, choosing cuts of meat, or browsing the aisles for deals.
 Basket List gives you the list — you decide where and how to shop.